🔼The name Elam: Summary

 - The first mentioned person named Elam is a son of Shem, son of Noah.
 It's assumed that the Biblical narrative identifies this Elam as the ancestor of the Persians.

 - An Elam among the signers of the covenant (Nehemiah 10:14).

 - Two heads of families that came back from exile, both named Elam (Ezra 2:7 and 2:31).
 One of these is possibly the same as the next:

 - The father of Shecaniah, son of Jehiel, who confessed to Ezra that Israel's marriage to local women was contrary to the stipulations of YHWH (Ezra 10:2; spelled עולם).

 - A priest present at the dedication of the Jerusalem wall (Nehemiah 12:42).

 The name Elam comes from the Hebrew verb עלם ('alam) and can be derived of any of the following:

 The verb עלם ('alam) means to be hidden or concealed and noun תעלמה (ta'alumma) describes a hidden thing, but all this with an emphasis on a potential coming out rather than a hiding for, say, safety or mysteriousness.

-Noun עלם ('elem) describes a young man and עלמה ('alma) a young woman, which appears to appeal to the "hidden" potential of youth.
+Noun עלם ('elem) describes a young man, עלמה ('alma) a young woman, and עלומים ('alumim) youth(s) in general, which appears to appeal to the still "hidden" potential of youth.
 Likewise the noun עולם (olam), which means forever or everlasting, appears to refer to the potential of any present situation, which may realize when time is unlimited.